About the Reading Minor for Elementary Education

-The elementary education reading minor, offered through the School of Education, gives students a solid understanding of teaching reading methods.
-The minor prepares students on how to use formative assessments, diagnosis and interventions to help during instruction.
-The reading minor is based upon research-based practices in the field and instruction is presented from a Christian liberal arts perspective, with an emphasis on integrating Christian faith into teaching practice.
-Required courses will address all components of the “Model for Teacher Education” designed to produce teachers who possess a broad understanding of the field of reading and in-depth skills geared toward practical application for teaching practice.
+The Reading minor, offered through the School of Education, provides students an in-depth understanding of teaching reading methods.
+The minor prepares students on the use of formative assessments, diagnosis, and interventions to support instruction.
+The Reading minor is based upon research-based practices in the field.
+Instruction is presented from a Christian liberal arts perspective with an emphasis on integrating Christian faith into teaching practice.
+Required courses will address all components of the “Model for Teacher Education,” designed to develop teachers who possess a broad understanding of the field of reading and in-depth skills geared toward practical application for teaching practice.

-This minor provides an understanding of research and evidence-based practices in instructing, assessing, diagnosing, and the remediating of reading skills in elementary-age students.
-The reading program offers early, continuous and varied field-based experiences in the teaching of reading that ensures students are well-prepared for classroom challenges.
+Students will attain a high-level understanding of research and evidence-based practices in instructing, assessing, diagnosing, and the remediation of reading skills in elementary-age students.
+The Reading program offers early, continuous and varied field-based experiences in the teaching of reading that ensures students are well-prepared for classroom literacy needs.
 This minor prepares the graduate to function day-to-day in a regular education setting, providing many opportunities to practice and demonstrate the skills they are acquiring.

 Courses and Program Descriptions

 The courses for the 33-hour Reading minor includes such subject areas as teaching reading and language arts, information literacy, emergent and beginning literacy, elementary and middle school reading problems, reading interventions and remediation, and issues and trends in literacy education.